-Staff: As of September 2014, more than 600 people work at Scripps Florida, including 56 faculty.
+Staff: More than 600 people work at Scripps Florida, including 56 faculty.

 Scientific Focus: Basic biomedical research supported by cutting-edge technologies, with a focus on innovation in translational research leading to product and methodology discovery and pre-clinical therapeutic development.

-Academic Departments: Cancer Biology, Chemistry, Infectology, Metabolism and Aging, Molecular Therapeutics, Neuroscience.
+Academic Departments: Cancer Biology, Chemistry, Immunology and Microbial Science, Metabolism and Aging, Molecular Therapeutics, Neuroscience.

 Graduate Program: Doctoral (PhD) programs are offered in chemical and biological sciences on the Florida campus through The Scripps Research Institute Kellogg School of Science and Technology.